Niranjan Venkatesan

 TAQA Bratani v FOGUK: Acted (as sole counsel) for the Claimants in these high-profile Commercial Court proceedings concerning the forfeiture of interests previously held by the Defendant in three oil and gas fields in the Brae complex and (with David Allison KC) in a related claim under section 423 of the Insolvency Act 1986.

-R (on the application of ClientEarth) v FCA: Acting (with Laurence Rabinowitz KC) for Ithaca, the interested party, in a judicial review claim commenced by ClientEarth challenging the FCA’s decision to approve Ithaca’s prospectus.
+R (on the application of ClientEarth) v FCA: Acting (with Laurence Rabinowitz KC and as sole counsel) for Ithaca, the interested party, in a judicial review claim commenced by ClientEarth challenging the FCA’s decision to approve Ithaca’s prospectus.

 • Examples of Recent Cases